Richard-Sti/GSHE_public/notes.md

 ## Completed TO-DO
+- [x] Clean up the interface.
+- [x] Start saving the arrival time on the optimiser level
 - [x] Clear up geodesic nomenclature.
 - [x] Perform arctan coordinate transformation when looking for perturbed solutions.
 - [x] Remove the dependence on the Rinv